9 Research-Backed Health Benefits Of Eggplant

 Eggplants are loaded with vitamins, nutrients, and fiber.
 They benefit the heart, brain, skin, and bones.
 They can control and manage type 2 diabetes and improve digestion as well.
 One of the best things about these glossy purple veggies is that they have no fat, making them beneficial for weight loss as well.
 Eggplants are extremely versatile.
 You could roast, grill or bake them.

 The British like to call them “aubergines.”
-South Asia and South Africa refers to them as “brinjal.”
+South Asians and South Africans refer to them as “brinjal.”
 And for the rest of the world, they are named after its long egg shape.
 Eggplants are chock full of nutrients and they deserve a place in your diet.

 Nutritional Values Of Cooked Eggplant